xyjiang970/algo/README.md

 1. Before understanding heap sort, watch this video to first learn the concept of a heap.
-2. Now to see a practical application of heap, let's learn about heap sort.
-    a.
-Watch this video first to get an overview of the technique.
+2. Now to see a practical application of heap, let's learn about heap sort. a\.
+Watch this video first to get an overview of the technique. b\.
-    b.
 Now, watch this video for a detailed walkthrough.
-You may start at 39:00 if you understand the previous video.
+You may start at 39:00 if you understand the previous video. c\.
-    c.
 As usual, code up your solution here.

 <br>

-# -፨ Graph
+# ፨ Graph

 Before we go into graphs, we'd like to add a word of caution that for 99% of people reading this, we do not recommend reading any further.
 Graph data structures almost never come up in real interviews (except at a select few companies), and the blocker for most people in technical interviews is not being fluent at the simple stuff, not lack of knowledge of graphs.
 That being said, if you're interested, feel free to progress further.